 - University College Residence

 - Victoria College Residence

-Visiting a residence in person is the best way to get a feel for the accommodation style and living environment; to see when tours are available, look at the residence tour schedule or call the residence office of the college you are interested in visiting.
+Visiting a residence in person is the best way to get a feel for the accommodation style and living environment.
+For information on tours, consult the residence tour schedule or call the college's residence office.

 Off-Campus Housing Options

 Housing Services' off-campus housing and roommate finder is the main source of rental housing information at the University of Toronto.

 The St. George campus of the University of Toronto is located in the heart of downtown, putting you within a 10-minute walk of exceptional shopping, restaurants, museums, galleries, clubs and nightlife.
 Visit the Centre for International Experience website for information on living in Toronto.